-HIV testing can either be done by taking a sample of blood from your arm or by using a pin prick blood test on the end of your finger.
+HIV testing can be tested for either by taking a sample of blood from your arm or by using a finger prick blood test on the end of your finger.
 Better2Know offers testing from as early as ten days after potential exposure to the virus.
 Learn more about our testing options here.

 Why test for HIV?

 Knowing that you are HIV positive is so much better for your long term health as you can start treatment early.
-This means that you will stay healthy and well for longer, living as long as most people who do not have HIV (May et al, 2012).
+This means that you will stay healthy and well for longer, living as long as most people who do not have HIV.

 - Treatment is extremely effective and easy to take.
 There are so many different options now, so it is worth knowing if you have HIV.

 - With effective treatment, you are much less likely to pass on HIV.
 This means that as well as protecting your own health, testing can also improve the wellbeing of others, too.

-- The longer someone goes untested and untreated, there is more chance that the treatment will not work as well as it would have if it had been started sooner.
+- The longer someone goes untested and untreated, the higher the likelihood that treatment will not work as well as it would have if it had been started sooner.

 - Not having a test does not make the virus go away.

-For more help and support please contact Better2Know, the Terrence Higgins Trust or your Doctor.
+For more help and support, please contact Better2Know or your Doctor.